TIBCO Alternatives to Consider for IT Service Integration in 2026

 Redwood City, California

-Informatica focuses on amplifying data integration capabilities as part of its IDMC, offering a wide range of services for robust data management and integration strategies.
+Informatica focuses on amplifying on-premise data integration capabilities as part of its IDMC, offering a wide range of services for robust data management and integration strategies.
 It prioritizes data-centric integration with extensive features for governance, quality, and transformation, making it suitable for organizations emphasizing a unified data management approach.
 Informatica's global footprint and strong partner network support its comprehensive services, despite perceptions of complexity.
+Informatica was acquired on November 18, 2025.

 Overall rating